47degrees/hood/README.md

   - **threshold**: Maximum differentiation for negative result.
 By default: `50`

  The `compareBenchmarksCI` task also needs an extra parameter, **token**, the `Github` access token.
- This task only works with `travis-ci`.
+ At this moment, only `travis-ci` is supported.

  ***Note***: Currently **Hood** only supports `csv` based benchmarks.